top of page

 Step 1: Clean Your Car

 Begin by thoroughly vacuuming your car to remove as many live bed bugs, eggs, and debris as possible.
-Pay special attention to seams, cracks, under seats, floor mats, and seat crevices.
+Pay special attention to seams, cracks, under seats, floor mats, and seat crevices where bed bugs would hide and shed skin.
+With cleaning, we also advise you to do some steam cleaning with a steam cleaner.
+The heat will kill any bed bugs caught in its path.

 Step 2: Apply Diatomaceous Earth